 General Plan Requirements.
 City and county general plans are required to contain a Safety Element which addresses disaster hazards.
-This Safety Element fulfills this State requirement.
+This Safety Element, which includes the Local Hazard Mitigation Plan, fulfills this State requirement.
+A safety element is intended to be the primary vehicle for relating local safety planning to land use planning and decisions.

 It should be noted that the term "safety" does not mean "police."
 Safety, in the context of the General Plan law and the subject Safety Element, addresses hazards associated with fire, flood, earthquake, landslides and other hazards as described in the Local Hazard Mitigation Plan.
-The second chapter of this Safety Element details how specific State requirements are satisfied across the Safety Element, Local Hazard Mitigation Plan and other related LA City resources.
+The second chapter of this Safety Element details how specific State requirements are satisfied across the Safety Element Local Hazard Mitigation Plan and other Safety Element implementation plans and programs.